Hip Bursitis (Trochanteric Bursitis)

 How can we help?

 Are you currently experiencing hip pain and are frustrated that it won’t go away?
 Is it now stopping you from doing things you enjoy or could easily do a few months ago?
-Research shows that physiotherapy is proven to be an effective way of treating hip pain.

 See an expert at Spine & Sports Physiotherapy now to take back control of your life and free yourself from the burden of hip pain!!!